Reduce Development Time for Electronics with Modular Design Tools

 Foodduck dispenser models

-The modular design tools in Geppetto are unique in that they allow designers with any level of experience to reduce development time and create customized, cutting-edge products.
+The modular design tools in Upverter are unique in that they allow designers with any level of experience to reduce development time and create customized, cutting-edge products.
 You’ll have access to a broad range of industry-standard COMs and hardware modules in a browser-based design interface.
 This design environment is ideal for creating fully functional modular hardware systems and quickly planning for production.